MicrosoftDocs/SupportArticles-docs/support/windows-server/networking/namespace-not-queried-rpc-server-unavailable.md

 ---
 title: Fail to create a DFS namespace
-description: Provides solutions to an error "The namespace cannot be queried.
-The RPC server is unavailable" that occurs when you access, modify, or create a Distributed File System (DFS) Namespace. ms.date: 09/10/2024
+description: Provides solutions to the error - The namespace cannot be queried.
+The RPC server is unavailable when you access, modify, or create a DFS namespace. ms.date: 09/11/2024
 manager: dcscontentpm
 audience: itpro
 ms.topic: troubleshooting